GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Verifiable_Paper_Server.md

 under the Galois BESSPIN project.
 The Verifiable Paper Server is designed and developed by Free & Fair in cooperation with Galois.

-@todo kiniry Add appropriate verbiage here for DARPA attribution and other SHIELD participants.
+@todo kiniry: add appropriate verbiage here for DARPA attribution and other SHIELD participants.